abhinav7x7x/Price-prediction-with-Machine-Learning-Deep-Learning/README.md

 Mayuk , Sushma , Abhinav Raj : abhinav7x7x@gmail.com

-The project predicts future price with a accuracy of 91% .
+The project predicts future price with a accuracy of 91% by makng use of Deep learning & Machine learning .
 It can be upgraded to predict live prices also .
 It can be used in stocks & cryptocurrency .
 It uses python programming language .